-Fall is a great time to get in control of your business and focus on what you have accomplished, and maybe still need to work on, before year-end.
+Fall is a great time to regain control of your business and focus on what you have accomplished, and what you still need to work on, before year-end hits.

 Reflect on What Has Happened this Year

 Did you offer a promotion that went particularly well?
-Was there a period where business was lower than projected?
+Was there a period where business was slower than projected?
 Did you get around to setting up that website you planned?
-There are some goals you likely hit but a few you may have not gotten around to yet.
+There are some goals you probably knocked out of the park, but maybe there are a few you haven’t gotten around to yet.

-The intent of this reflection is not to beat yourself up or rest on your laurels, but understanding how you measured up and what you have yet to accomplish in the year is important—not only might it alter some of your plans for year end, you might take away some learnings that make next year's planning more accurate and realistic.
+The intent of this reflection is not to beat yourself up or give yourself permission to relax, but understanding how you measured up and what you have yet to accomplish in the year is important—not only might it alter some of your plans for year-end, but you might take away some learnings that make next year's planning more impactful and realistic.

-Make a Plan for the Next Four Months
+Make a Business Plan for the Next Four Months

-The next four months will probably pass quickly, especially given the many holidays in the mix.
-Start thinking now about any type of promotion you want to have to get those holiday sales in—with so many holiday sales and specials happening, you'll want to start thinking ahead so you can stand out from the competition.
+The next four months will probably pass quickly, especially given the many holidays and events in the mix.
+Start thinking now about any promotions you could offer to get those holiday sales in—with so many holiday sales and specials happening, you'll want to start thinking ahead so you can stand out from the competition.

 Focus on New Goals

-It's never too early to start thinking about things you would like to improve for your business and goals for the following year.
-Use the analysis you have already done as a jumping off point for your new goals.
+It's never too early to start thinking about areas you would like to improve for your business and goals for the following year.
+After reflecting on the last year’s accomplishments, use the analysis as a jumping-off point for your new goals.
 Maybe you want to increase ROI by 10% or attract ## new customers in the first quarter.
-Whatever your goal may be, it's nice to think about ahead of time and begin mapping out a strategy for conquering them.
+Whatever your goal may be, it's nice to plot them out ahead of time and begin mapping out a strategy for conquering them.

 The fresh start of fall brings the opportunity to start fresh in your business.
 With the 'back to school' frenzy still lingering in the air, it's the perfect time to hit your own books and do some prep work for year-end so you can start the new year in a good place.